SoA432/backend-grpc/README.md

 1) Get current edges
 2) Subscribe for edges updates
 3) Create Person Node
-4) Create 3 Game Node
+4) Create Game nodes randomly every 1-5 seconds
-5) Add 3 Edges for Person Node - Game Node relation
+5) Add Edges for 'Person - Game' nodes after each iteration
-6) After 10 seconds Client will remove one edge
+6) After 15 seconds Client will remove one edge

-All connected clients will see if any edge updates were made
+Client will stop send new Game\Edge requests randomly after 5-50 iterations All connected clients will see if any edge updates were made